EricZinda/Perplexity/docs/devhowto/devhowtoGenerateMRSAndTrees.md

                 # to actually build the *tree* using that information
                 well_formed_tree = tree_from_assignments(mrs.top, holes_assignments, mrs_predication_dict, mrs)
                 yield well_formed_tree

+    def tree_from_assignments(hole_label, assignments, predication_dict, mrs):
+        # Get the list of predications that should fill in the hole
+        # represented by labelName
+        if hole_label in assignments.keys():
+            predication_list = predication_dict[assignments[hole_label]]
+        else:
+            predication_list = predication_dict[hole_label]

+        # predication_list is a list because multiple items might
+        # have the same key and should be put in conjunction (i.e. be and'd together)
+        conjunction_list = []
+        for predication in predication_list:
+            tree_node = [predication.predicate]

+            # Recurse through this predication's arguments
+            # and look for any scopal arguments to recursively convert
+            for arg_name in predication.args.keys():
+                original_value = predication.args[arg_name]

+                # CARG arguments contain strings that are never
+                # variables, they are constants
+                if arg_name in ["CARG"]:
+                    new_value = original_value
+                else:
+                    argType = original_value[0]
+                    if argType == "h":
+                        new_value = tree_from_assignments(original_value, assignments, predication_dict, mrs)
+                    else:
+                        new_value = original_value

+                tree_node.append(new_value)

+            conjunction_list.append(tree_node)

+        # Since these are "and" they can be in any order
+        # Sort them into an order which ensures event variable
+        #   usage comes before introduction (i.e. ARG0)
+        return sort_conjunctions(conjunction_list)
 ~~~

-The `tree_from_assignments()` function is not as straightforward as it might seem because our evaluation model evaluates predications in a depth first matter.
-Terms that are in a conjunction need to be evaluate in a particular order so that event arguments are filled in before they are used.
-There is a lot of detail here that really isn't important to understanding how the system works.
+The `sort_conjunctions()` function isn't shown because it is not a small amount of code that isn't all that important to understanding the material here.
+This is because our evaluation model evaluates predications in a depth-first manner.
+Terms that are in a conjunction need to be evaluated in a particular order so that event arguments are filled in before they are used.
 You can browse the code for it [here](https://github.com/EricZinda/Perplexity/blob/main/perplexity/tree.py)

 Finally, we can run the code that takes a phrase and generates all the trees from it:

 ~~~
 def Example17():
     for mrs in mrss_from_phrase("every book is in a cave"):